frontendpatterns/frontendpatterns.dev/src/content/patterns/prop-drilling-solution.md

 ## Problem

-Without this pattern, the premise that techniques to avoid passing props through many intermediate components unnecessarily falls apart, and small changes trigger cascading regressions.
+Deeply nested components require data from the top of the tree, forcing you to thread props through every intermediate layer.
+Components that don't need the data become coupled to it.
+Adding a new prop means updating five or more components that simply pass it along unchanged.

 ## Solution